mac-r/console-logger/README.md

 # 📝 Console Logger

 Console logger is a development tool, that makes web developers more productive.
-It prints `console.log` to your terminal when normal `console.log` is out of reach.
+It prints `console.log` to your terminal when development console is out of reach.

 ## Introduction